himmAllRight/himmAllRight-source/content/post/sql-intro.md

 ```

-You can also set the auto increment value:
+Note: The auto increment value can be manually set.

 ``` SQL
 mysql> INSERT INTO tblPeople (firstname, lastname, age, state)